SimonKenyonShepard/miral/Status.md

 An open-source, Enterprise grade, white-label, on-premis, offline, whiteboarding solution built in Europe to keep your data secure & private in your hands.
 Integratates with :
 Google Cloud, Microsoft teams, AWS & many more.

 Don't want the hastle of hosting?
 Use TeamWall to get a hosted version of Miral.

+Bugs

+Font size in post-it not resizing correctly
+Hand drawn lines not appearing for other users
+When host drops everyone has to reconnect - shift host Have URL for share session written to url bar
+Put roomID & org in creds popup
+Highlight elements selected by other users as disabled Buggy line creation/menu
+Green share icon for participants share icon invisible if server unavailable store creds (name initials) in local storage basic encryption for data on server

+TESTS TESTS TESTS

 resize window - done
 delete - done